willj-dev/willj-dev.github.io/content/pages/conceptual-fp/basic-concepts.rst

    const isOdd = i => i % 2 === 1;
    const stringHasOddLength = compose(isOdd, stringLength);

-If you were to take a static type analysis tool to this code, it would hopefully resolve the type of :pseudoml:`stringHasOddLength` as a function from strings to booleans, despite not having actually used an explicit function definition that binds an argument name.
+If you were to take a static type analysis tool to this code, it would hopefully resolve the type of `stringHasOddLength` as a function from strings to booleans, despite not having actually used an explicit function definition that binds an argument name.

 Point-free style is related to the concept of "currying", which is named after a person named Haskell Curry, not the food.
 If a function takes two arguments, and you feed it only one, the result is a function that takes one argument: